Alliance of Queer and Ally Students: History

+The Alliance also provided local and regional schools, governmental units, hospitals, churches, non-profits, and even other colleges and universities, as well as MSU classes, dormitories, fraternities and sororities, among others, with LBGT+ individuals for Panel Q&A discussions.
+Panels consisted of four members, usually MSU students trained by their peers for the events.
+The Alliance would occasionally pair with other related groups, such as PFLAG (Parents and Friends of Lesbians and Gays) and MOHR (the Michigan Organization for Human Rights), to add their perspectives to the panels.
+Over the period, thousands of people from the Mid-and-Southern Michigan areas were afforded an opportunity to meet openly LGBT+ people, ask questions, and discuss issues.

+The Alliance organized on-campus protests and marches, participated in the annual Lansing Pride Parade, and facilitated MSU student, faculty, and staff participation in special events, such as the 1993 March on Washington.
+Alliance members conducted local and regional media outreach, and provided representatives to speak to journalists from newspaper, radio, and television news providers.

+Throughout the 1980’s and 90’s, the Council, and then the Alliance, maintained an ongoing commitment to HIV/AIDS education, awareness, and prevention.
+Effective therapies for controlling HIV were still years away, making HIV/AIDS prevention an urgent priority.
+Members provided free AIDS awareness and education materials, condoms and dental dams, etc., hosted informational seminars and member trainings, and made themselves available to answer questions and provide referrals across the spectrum of the services and events they were involved with.
+Michigan State University itself played a crucial role by consistently providing the funds necessary to support these efforts.

 Engagement with Civil Rights

 The group has a history with its members engaging in protests and coming into conflict with local and University authorities over LGBT rights.
 Tim Retzloff once conducted several oral history recordings, and stated later that the MSU GLM had participated in protests against the Vietnam War.
 These recorded interviews were with people who had been active in Michigan’s historical gay liberation actions and organizations.
 One man interviewed, Leonard Graff, talked about a blockade formed on the intersection of Grand River and Michigan “for days”.
 The recordings also revealed that MSU had once barred the GLM from hanging a banner on a local street for Gay Pride Week.

 First Anti-Discriminatory Ordinance

 On March 7, 1972, the city council of East Lansing, Michigan, passed an ordinance against discrimination based on sexual orientation when hiring employees, stating that they would hire the best applicant to fill the job, “without regard to race, color, creed, national origin, sex or homosexuality.”